zukunft/zukunft.com/docs/code_functions_all.md

     \-- back_url_part - section for function back_url_part not yet defined that it should be wrapper for internal references used in the html code in /html/html_base.php
     \-- pre_url_part - section for function pre_url_part not yet defined that it should be wrapper for internal references used in the html code in /html/html_base.php
     \-- url_with_back - section for function url_with_back not yet defined that it should be wrapper for internal references used in the html code in /html/html_base.php
+    \-- url_with_token - section for function url_with_token not yet defined that it should be wrapper for internal references used in the html code in /html/html_base.php
     \-- url_api - section for function url_api not yet defined that it should be wrapper for internal references used in the html code in /html/html_base.php
     \-- url_ex - section for function url_ex not yet defined that it should be wrapper for internal references used in the html code in /html/html_base.php
     \-- text_h1 - section for function text_h1 not yet defined that it should be text formatting in /html/html_base.php